ChrisPenner/ChrisPenner.github.io/site/posts/lens-regex-pcre.md

 I suspect that these performance improvements are simple enough they could also be back-ported to `pcre-heavy` if anyone has the desire to do so, I'd be curious if it works just as well for `pcre-heavy` as it did for `lens-regex-pcre`.

-Thanks for reading; go try out the library; and if I've piqued your interest in optics maybe try out my book, [Optics By Example](https://opticsbyexample.com/)!
+You can try out the library [here!](https://github.com/ChrisPenner/lens-regex-pcre); make sure you're using `v1.0.0.0`.